monkeylord/awesome-bitcoin-sv/README.md

 ## Contributions
 Your contributions are always welcome!

-If you want to contribute to this list (please do), send me a pull request or contact me [@monkeylord](https://github.com/monkeylord)
+If you want to contribute to this list (please do), you can just do a pull request.

 Also, if you notice that a listing should be deprecated or replaced: